 Community Banks: Like the big banks, community banks tend to offer many financial services and products, but their smaller size allows many of them to be more flexible and easier to communicate with than large banks.

 Credit Unions: As member-owned cooperatives, credit unions typically offer lower auto loan rates than banks.
-Instead of earning profits for shareholders, credit unions return their earnings to members in the form of lower loan interest rates, lower fees, or higher savings and checking interest rates.
-Credit unions range in size from tiny institutions with just one location to massive organizations that rival the size of some national banks.
+Credit unions return their excess earnings to members in the form of lower loan interest rates, lower fees, or higher savings and checking interest rates, instead of as profits to bank shareholders.
+Credit unions range in size, from tiny institutions with just one location to massive organizations that rival the size of some national banks.

 Not all consumers can join any credit union due to membership restrictions.
-You can find an institution to join by using the credit union locator from the National Credit Union Administration.
+You can find an institution you’re eligible to join by using the credit union locator from the National Credit Union Administration.

 Online Lenders: Online banks and other lenders take much of the paperwork out of lending by offering easy online processes to get an auto loan.
-Because they don’t have expensive brick and mortar locations, many online lenders can offer better loan rates than financial institutions with broad branch networks.
-Of course, if you want to talk to someone in person, you likely won’t have that option.
+Because they don’t have expensive brick-and-mortar locations, many online lenders can offer better loan rates than financial institutions with broad branch networks.

 Another form of online lender works with many financial institutions to get you several offers with just one application.
-U.S. News partner MyAutoLoan.com can get you up to four proposals within minutes of applying for a loan.
+Using these sites can be a tremendous time-saver, providing offers at lenders you might not have thought about contacting.

 Car Dealers: Many used car buyers get their financing right at the dealership where they buy the car.
-In most cases, the loan is from a third-party lender.
-The dealer typically marks the auto loan up from the rate that the financial institution approves, and that markup is their profit for arranging the deal.
+In most cases, the loan is from a third-party lender, such as a bank, credit union, or finance company.
+The dealer typically marks the auto loan up from the rate that the financial institution approves.
+That markup is their profit for arranging the deal.

 Dealers can also do the paperwork for special car financing deals from automakers, with below-market interest rates.
-Certified pre-owned car deals require you to get your financing from the automaker’s internal financing partner.
+If you’re getting a special finance deal from an automaker, the financing comes from the manufacturer’s internal financing partner.